Proverbs Chapter 12 Continued

 - The Christian’s way brings peace, but the wicked’s way brings what?

-- What lesson about hunting has the author’s husband taught their sons that is also taught in verse 27 here?
+- What lesson about hunting does the author teach that is also taught in verse 27 here?

 - In the way of righteousness is _________.